CONCORD SPECIAL EDUCATION PARENT ADVISORY COUNCIL BYLAWS

 - Transition knowledge and expertise to the next Chair upon end of term

-- Take meeting minutes
+- Take meeting minutes at all regular meetings

 - Maintain an accurate attendance log of meeting attendees